 Essentially, I think this means is that the fund managers at HostPlus think they are going to be smarter than you when it comes to asset allocation.
 For example, if everyone suddenly decided that they wanted 100% defensive assets like cash, HostPlus would just keep on investing in their pre-determined splits of Shares, Cash, Infrastructure, Propery and Bonds (fixed interest) as per their arrangements with fund managers, and then just pay you out the defensive income rates.
 So what happens to the difference in earnings when this happens?

-Well HostPlus is a not-for-profit industry super fund, which means it is run to benefit members.
+Well HostPlus is a not-for-profit industry superannuation fund, which means it is run to benefit members.
 This means this money is fed back to benefit members, in the form of lower fees and higher rates of return on investments.
-This is very different to a retail super fund owned by a bank, where the bank can simply pocket the difference and this profit goes to shareholders.
+This is very different to a retail superannuation fund owned by a bank, where the bank can simply pocket the difference and this profit goes to shareholders.

 So ultimately – the way HostPlus invests your money is a bit of a weird quirk.
 I guess as long as everything keeps ‘going the way it should’, the wheels stay on the bus and the gravy train of rising equities value continues, then we shouldn’t have any major issues and we should hopefully get distributed the relative performance of our individual investment choices.
 However, should HostPlus stuff it up with their asset pool allocation, there may not be enough returns to fully pay out everyone’s respective investment styles.
 This means you are not technically getting the asset exposure you are signing up for.
 Is HostPlus too big to fail?

-With nearly $3 Trillion of our money invested in super nationally, the government has a wide incentive to keep a slight inflationary pressure and continue to print money and devalue our currency – this keeps equity prices rising, stimulates the economy and certainly keeps asset holders happy.
+With nearly $3 Trillion of our money invested in superannuation fund accounts nationally, the government has a wide incentive to keep a slight inflationary pressure and continue to print money and devalue our currency – this keeps equity prices rising, stimulates the economy and certainly keeps asset holders happy.
 It also makes situations like with HostPlus money pooling less scary.

 Is CaptainFI opening a HostPlus super account?

-Yes, despite the weird-ass pooling mechanism discussed above, I am stillI am opening a HostPlus super account.
+Yes, despite the weird-ass pooling mechanism discussed above, I am stillI am opening a HostPlus super account for growth assets.
 Initially I looked into their ChoicePlus offerings, but honestly the basic index options are perfect for my needs right now.
-But its not just me – I talked this through with my family, and they are following suit as well.
+But its not just me – I talked this through with my family, and they are following suit as well as they agree it suits their financial situation or needs too.

-So which funds are we choosing to personally invest in?
-Well we initially all looked at the Balanced Index fund because of its simplicity, however both my Mum and I decided on a 50:50 split of International and Australian shares for our individual super accounts.
+So which funds are we choosing to invest in personally?
+Well, we initially all looked at the Balanced Index fund because of its simplicity, however, both my Mum and I decided on an investment approach of a 50:50 split of International and Australian growth assets (indexed shares) for our individual superannuation fund accounts.

-I decided that I didn’t want the drag effect of cash or bonds dragging down my portfolio returns given my 30 + year investing time frame.
-This is the same for my long term plan for my investments outside of super as well – I eventually want to replicate this simple asset allocation.
+I decided that I didn’t want the drag effect of cash or bonds dragging down my portfolio returns for my investment approach given my 30 + year investing time frame.
+This is the same for my long term investment approach for my investments outside of the superannuation fund as well – I eventually want to replicate this simple asset allocation.
 Of course, outside super I am heavy on Australian shares at the moment because I am chasing the strong fully franked dividend yield to provide a base-line level of passive income to reach Financial Independence quicker.

 In terms of insurance with HostPlus – I chose to opt out of any form of insurance because I still have all of the insurance through my employer, my other superannuation fund (defined benefit) and my professional body (aviation specific).
-The HostPlus super account will just be a tax effective way to invest any cash that I don’t need before preservation age
+The HostPlus superannuation fund account will just be a tax effective way to invest any cash that I don’t need before my preservation age

 Mum also chose to opt out of any form of insurance since well, she doesn’t need any now she is retired.
 Unfortunately she has had some health issues (ovarian cancer in the past) which was expertly dealt with through the public health system and her previous super fund did provide her income protection (75% of her wage whilst she was receiving treatment).
 We were devastated to recently learn she has come out of remission recently meaning there will likely be more surgery soon and chemotherapy again in 2021.